TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-02-easy-coding-standard-and-phpstan-meet-3-symfony-ecommerce-projects.md

 Spryker has [own package just for coding-standard](https://github.com/spryker/code-sniffer) build on PHP_CodeSnifer, but they don't comply with some rules of PHP-CS-Fixer. **This might be issue if you're in the Symfony world** and you use that tool in your projects.

-Shopsys might have more errors than Sylius, **but it also has own [coding-standard package](https://github.com/shopsys/coding-standards) build on both tools** - PHP-CS-Fixer and PHP_CodeSniffer.
+Shopsys **has its own [coding-standard package](https://github.com/shopsys/coding-standards) build on both tools** - PHP-CS-Fixer and PHP_CodeSniffer - compatble with PSR-2.
 I'd say that's the best solution, because you have **the least responsibility as a contributor**.
 CI tools will handle the code style for you.